 Type an address into the interactive map to learn more about proposed projects within three miles of that location.

 County Infrastructure Sales Tax Project List

 The proposed infrastructure sale tax projects are for public infrastructure that Volusia County owns and has the responsibility to maintain.
 Sales tax revenue cannot be used on privately owned and maintained roads.

 Maps of the Volusia County Proposed Half-Cent Project List

-Type an address into the Interactive Map to learn more about proposed projects within 5 miles of that location.
-Static maps of each quadrant of the County can also be viewed below:
+Static maps of each quadrant of the county can be viewed below: